allymhong/fritter-backend/README.md

 **Returns**

 - A success message
-- A object with the created freet
+- A object with the created freet (raw, will show content)

 **Throws**